 IMSA Special Purposes Trust Fund - This is a restricted purpose fund.
 Revenues are obtained from private and governmental grants and are restricted for application according to terms and conditions set by the grantors.
-The services administered by the Academy and accounted for in this fund include activities of the Academy's residential program for Illinois high school students gifted in STEM and extension program which stimulate STEM excellence in all Illinois schools.
+The services administered by the Academy and accounted for in this fund include activities of the Academy's residential program for Illinois high school students gifted in STEM and educator and youth programs which stimulate STEM excellence in all Illinois schools.
 This is a non-appropriated fund held in the State Treasury.

 IMSA Income Fund - This fund is subject to expenditure limitations established by the General Assembly.
-Resources for the fund are generated by charges paid by recipients of the services offered as part of the Academy's residential program for Illinois high school students gifted in STEM and extension program which stimulate STEM excellence in all Illinois schools.
-The services administered by the Academy and accounted for in this fund include all activities of the Academy's educational enhancement program.
+Resources for the fund are generated by charges paid by recipients of the services offered as part of the Academy's residential program for Illinois high school students gifted in STEM and educator and youth programs which stimulate STEM excellence in all Illinois schools.
+The services administered by the Academy and accounted for in this fund include activities of the Academy's residential program for Illinois high school students gifted in STEM and educator and youth programs which stimulate STEM excellence in all Illinois schools.
 This fund is appropriated and held in the State Treasury.